leroy-merlin-br/garden/docs/js/modal.md

 ## How to

 Modal component allow users to choose which selector to use, you can use a simple `[data-whatever]` or a class.
 Be sure to not use class like: `.modal`, `.modal-content`, `.modal-body` to initiate modal.
+Modal has variable `height` based on his content and the `max-height` is `90%`.

 You can initiate as a jQuery plugin: